survivejs/webpack-book/manuscript/loading/01_loader_definitions.md

 * `resourcePath: /inline/` - Match against a resource path without its query.
 Example match: `/path/foo.inline.png`.
 * `resourceQuery: /inline/` - Match against a resource based on its query.
 Example match: `/path/foo.png?inline`.

 The fields above can be combined to apply different loaders based on the context with the `oneOf` field.
-To handle images differently based on their query, we could apply a rule like this:
+To handle images differently based on their query, you could apply a rule like this:

 ```javascript
 {